Dudley70/Gemini-Research/docs/INDEX.md

   - Gemini Prompting Capability Self-Assessment.md - Reference - Self-assessment research (1,332 lines)

 **Note:** Source materials are read-only archives.
 Use adapted versions in docs/methodology/ for active work.

-**Pending:**
-- technique_library.md - All 17 techniques with examples and compatibility matrix

 ---